Multi-Session Client-Centered Treatment Outcome Evaluation in Psychotherapy: Methodology

-Popular datasets such as High-Low Quality~\citep{perez-rosas-etal-2019-makes}, and AnnoMI~\citep{fi15030110}, which contain client information primarily in the form of a single session, originate from public video sharing sources.
-These datasets only include client information relevant to the current stage and do not provide data for subsequent stages.
-To assess the changes in clients across different stages, we have constructed the TheraPhase Dataset based on the CPsyCoun~\citep{zhang2024cpsycoun}, which exhibits significant changes during a single session.
-Our dataset includes 400 pairs of client information from both the initial and completion stages of treatment.
+Popular datasets such as High-Low Quality~\citep{perez-rosas-etal-2019-makes} and AnnoMI~\citep{fi15030110} contain only single-session client information sourced from public videos, with no data for subsequent stages.
+To assess cross-stage changes, we construct the TheraPhase Dataset based on CPsyCoun~\citep{zhang2024cpsycoun}, which exhibits significant within-session changes.
+Our dataset includes 400 pairs of client information from the initial and completion stages of treatment.

-\paragraph{Construction Process.} To construct the TheraPhase Dataset, we utilize a 5-shot prompting approach with GPT-4 to extract the initial stage information from a client's comprehensive information.
-This method isolates the beginning portion of the client's data, forming a paired dataset where each pair consists of the initial client information and the corresponding full client information.
-This setup allows for an analytical comparison between the initial conditions and the outcomes after therapeutic interventions.
-The statistics of the resulting dataset are listed in Table~\ref{tab:datasets}.
+To construct the dataset, we use 5-shot prompting with GPT-4 to extract the initial-stage information from each client's comprehensive record, forming paired data (initial vs.\ full) that enables analytical comparison between pre- and post-treatment conditions.
+Please see \S\ref{sec:dataset_const} and \S\ref{appendix:datasets} for details.